 Project type: Field school & archaeological excavation.
-The variety of activities and the team's professionalism and flexibility make this project suitable for both beginners and advanced in field Roman Archaeology.
+The variety of activities and the team's professionalism and flexibility make this project suitable for both beginners and advanced students in the field of Roman Archaeology.

 Тhe field school started: 2010

-Site and venue: Archaeological site of Stobi is near the village of Gradsko, Republic of North Macedonia.
-Since 2012, Stobi is included in the World Monuments Fund Watch list among the sites with universal significance - read more here!
+Site and venue: The Archaeological site of Stobi is near the village of Gradsko, the Republic of North Macedonia.
+Since 2012, Stobi has been included in the World Monuments Fund Watch list among the sites with universal significance - read more here!

 Period in the project's focus: Roman, Late Roman (2nd century - 6th century CE)

-Major field school topics/activities: archaeological field techniques and methods for excavation and documentation in regard to specifics of excavation of Roman and Late Roman urban site; course on photogrammetry and 3D archaeological recording and modelling in collaboration with Queen's University, Canada; finds processing; as well as excursions to significant heritage sites in Republic of North Macedonia and Greece.
+Major field school topics/activities: archaeological field techniques and methods for excavation and documentation regarding the specifics of excavation of Roman and Late Roman urban sites; course on photogrammetry and 3D archaeological recording and modelling; finds processing; as well as excursions to significant heritage sites in the Republic of North Macedonia and Greece.

 BHF Partners in this project:

-Dig directors: Dr Silvana Blazevska (archaeologist at National Institution Stobi) and Goce Pavlovski (archaeologist at National Institution Stobi, PhD Candidate in Archaeology)
+Dig directors: Dr Silvana Blazevska (archaeologist and director of the National Institution Stobi) and Goce Pavlovski (archaeologist at the National Institution Stobi, PhD Candidate in Archaeology)

 Field school sessions available: